quicwg/base-drafts/draft-ietf-quic-tls.md

 client.

-## Protected Frames Prior to Handshake Completion {#pre-handshake-protected}
+## Receiving Out-of-Order Protected Frames {#pre-handshake-protected}

-Due to reordering and loss, 1-RTT protected packets might be received by an endpoint before the final TLS handshake messages are received.
-These will not be able to be decrypted, unless the missing handshake messages are the second flight of handshake messages sent by the client.
+Due to reordering and loss, protected packets might be received by an endpoint before the final TLS handshake messages are received.
+A client will be unable to decrypt 1-RTT packets from the server, whereas a server will be able to decrypt 1-RTT packets from the client.

-Protected packets MAY be stored and later decrypted and used once the handshake is complete.
-If packets are processed prior to completion of the handshake, an attacker might use the willingness of an implementation to use these packets to mount attacks.
+Packets protected with 1-RTT keys MAY be stored and later decrypted and used once the handshake is complete.
+A server MUST NOT use 1-RTT protected packets before verifying either the client Finished message or - in the case that the server has chosen to use a pre-shared key - the pre-shared key binder (see Section 4.2.8 of {{!I-D.ietf-tls-tls13}}).
+Verifying these values provides the server with an assurance that the ClientHello has not been modified.

+A server could receive packets protected with 0-RTT keys prior to receiving a TLS ClientHello.
+The server MAY retain these packets for later decryption in anticipation of receiving a ClientHello.

-Receiving and verifying the Finished message is critical in ensuring that the TLS handshake has completely successfully.
-A server MUST NOT use 1-RTT protected packets from the client if its response depends on client authentication.
-A server MAY use 1-RTT protected packets from a client prior to receiving and verifying the Finished message if it has accepted 0-RTT data and it treats the out-of-order packets as though they only have 0-RTT protection.
+Receiving and verifying the TLS Finished message is critical in ensuring the integrity of the TLS handshake.
+A server MUST NOT use protected packets from the client prior to verifying the client Finished message if its response depends on client authentication.

 # QUIC-Specific Additions to the TLS Handshake